Here I am in my garage doing my 8 quick vehicle checks before leaving on a road trip.

 Check the Water and Coolant Level of Your Vehicle

+The next important vehicle check is to the check the water and coolant level of your vehicle.
 The water and coolant in your engine keep the engine cool.
 If the engine became too hot it would stop.
 While water does help to keep your engine cool, it works way better with coolant.
 Why?
 Because water boils faster and at a lower temperature than coolant.
 You need the right level of coolant so it keeps your engine cool and keeps it from overheating.

 To check the water and coolant level, look at the markings on the side of the plastic overflow bottle connected to the cooling system.
 The level should be between the ‘low’ and ‘high’ markings on the side.
 If the coolant level is low, add the appropriate amount of coolant.

 Check the Water Level in the Washer Bottle for your Windscreen

 While driving, you need a clear and unimpeded view through your windscreen.
 If you have a windscreen that is streaked with bugs, bird poo, mud, road grime or other gunk, you might miss seeing something dangerous.
 Having the appropriate level of water and washer fluid in your windscreen wiper bottle is imperative to wash your windows while driving.

 Check the level and fill if required.
 Don’t overfill though.
 When your engine is going the water heats up and can overflow.